awecode/wp-docker-compose/README.md

 3. Copy or clone your wordpress project to the `app` folder.

-4. If you have a database dump, place it in the root of the project and name it `dump.sql`.
+4. If you have a database dump, place it in the `wp` folder and name it `dump.sql`.

 5. Initialize the services (required for db import):